fncbook/fnc/julia/chapter10.md

 scatter!(t, yₓₓ, subplot = 2)
 ```

-An convergence experiment confirms the order of accuracy.
+A convergence experiment confirms the order of accuracy.
 Because we expect an algebraic convergence rate, we use a log-log plot of the errors.

 ```{code-cell}
 n = @. round(Int, 2^(4:0.5:11))